iCHAIT/moviemon/README.md

   PATH                  Path to movies dir. to index/reindex all movies.
-  -i, --imdb            Sort acc. to IMDB rating.(dec) -t, --tomato          Sort acc. to Tomato Rotten rating.(dec) -g, --genre           Show moviename with its genre.
+  -i, --imdb            Sort acc. to IMDB rating.(dec) -t, --tomato          Sort acc. to Tomato Rotten rating.(dec) -g, --genre           Show movie name with its genre.
-  -a, --awards          Show moviename with awards recieved.
+  -a, --awards          Show movie name with awards recieved.
-  -c, --cast            Show moviename with its cast.
+  -c, --cast            Show movie name with its cast.
-  -d, --director        Show moviename with director name.
+  -d, --director        Show movie name with its director(s).
-  -y, --year            Show moviename with its release year.
+  -y, --year            Show movie name with its release date.
-  -r, --runtime         Show moviename with its runtime.
+  -r, --runtime         Show movie name with its runtime.
   -I, --imdb-rev        Sort acc. to IMDB rating.(inc) -T, --tomato-rev      Sort acc. to Tomato Rotten rating.(inc)
 ```